darton/RPiMS/README.md

 ## Details
 Sensors are polled and measured values are saved to Redis database periodically.

-When any of the doors sensors opens or closed then a message will be sent to the Zabbix server.
+When any of the contact sensors opens or closed then a message will be sent to the Zabbix server.

-When the motion sensor detects motion a message will be sent to Zabbix server.
+When the digital sensor sets a high logic level, the message will be sent to the Zabbix server.

 Video stream will be turned on automaticly when use picamera sensor are set to enable in setup.